Skip to main content

 Install the client

-For Linux distributions and macOS users, the JuiceFS client can be quickly installed using a one-click installation script:
+For Linux distributions and macOS users, you can quickly install the JuiceFS client using a one-click installation script:

 curl -sSL https://d.juicefs.com/install | sh -

-For other operating systems and installation methods, please refer to Installation.
+For other operating systems and installation methods, refer to Installation.

 Once installed successfully, executing the juicefs command in the terminal will return a help message regardless of the operating system.